gbromios/python-stormondemand/README.md

 That's a basic overview of the functionality currently present in stormpy.lwapi, and should allow you to perform any action in the [StormOnDemand API](https://www.stormondemand.com/api/) by reading the documentation.

+### Future ###

+When I have a chance, here are some features I'd like to add:

+- native python function calls would be a nice addition, though this is low priority given the current ease of use.

+- just for sanity, unit tests are in the works

+- package the module as a .egg and possibly even upload it to pypi; if the project grows at all, this will be nice to have!